JoeMeister007/LearnStateCapitals/README.md

-# LearnStateCapitals
+# Learn The State Capitals
-I play trivia at a place where state capitals are the tie breakers.
-Might as well learn them.
+Run practice.py to practice your state capitals!
+It'll give you a random state and you must say the capital.
+There are multiple choice and short answer modes.